simranaggarwal/Digital-Signatures/readme.txt

 	Code can be updated to use standard RSA key length.

 License
-	This project is licensed under the  GNU GENERAL PUBLIC LICENSE - see the LICENSE.md file for details
+	This project is licensed under the  GNU GENERAL PUBLIC LICENSE - see the LICENSE.txt file for details